Learn / Guides / A/B testing guide

 Use session recordings to compare user behavior on different versions of a page

-So its team watched recordings to inform their A/B test hypothesis and discovered 75% of users weren’t spotting the main CTA on product pages.
-By combining A/B test data with Hotjar Session Recording insights and taking action, Vimcar saw a 2.5x increase in traffic to its most important pages and a 24% increase in leads.
+So the Vimcar team watched recordings to inform their A/B test hypothesis and discovered that 75% of users weren’t spotting the main CTA on product pages.
+By combining A/B test data with Hotjar recording insights and then taking data-driven actions, Vimcar saw a 2.5x increase in traffic to its most important pages and a 24% increase in leads.

 Use surveys to find out why users aren’t taking certain actions

-Surveys let you capture in-the-moment feedback during A/B tests by using a pop-up form or sending them a link.
+The Hotjar Surveys tool lets you capture in-the-moment feedback during A/B tests by running an embedded survey, a pop-up, or by sending users a link via email.

-For example, during an A/B test, you can create a survey that pops up after users spend a certain amount of time on the different versions of your product pages.
+For example, during an A/B test, you can use Hotjar’s drag-and-drop builder to create a survey that pops up after users spend a certain amount of time on the different versions of your product pages.

 • If you could change anything on this page, what would it be?